thunderbird/webext-docs/browserAction.rst

          :name: ``title``
          :type: (string or null)

-         The string the browserAction should display as its label and when moused over.
-Cleared by setting it to ``null`` or an empty string (button will use the manifest value).
+         The string the browserAction button should display as its label and when moused over.
+Cleared by setting it to :value:`null` or an empty string (title defined the manifest will be used).

       .. api-member::